Mandarin Oriental Las Vegas

 Children are very welcome at the Mandarin Oriental.
 Upon check-in, they are greeted with a welcome gift and younger children are also provided with children's-sized bath robes.
 Additional children’s amenities available on request include cots with baby amenities, bath toys, prams, playpens, kids' DVD and video library, Sony PlayStation 3 consoles with games and a certified babysitting service (with a 24 hour notice request).

 Found on the 23rd floor Sky Lobby, the Mandarin Bar, Twist by Pierre Gagnaire restaurant and the Tea Lounge all offer you fabulous expansive views of the Las Vegas skyline along with gourmet dining.
-Moving further down on the 8th floor you'll find the Pool Cafe, offering slightly lighter fare and speciality cocktails, and lastly on the third floor the Mozen Bistro showcases a sensational sushi bar, spicy Indian delicacies and tantalising Thai dishes.
+Moving further down on the 8th floor you'll find the Pool Cafe, offering slightly lighter fare and specialty cocktails, and lastly on the third floor the Mozen Bistro showcases a sensational sushi bar, spicy Indian delicacies and tantalising Thai dishes.

 In addition to the fantastic choice of gourmet dining facilities, also on offer are the world renowned therapies at The Spa at Mandarin Oriental, a first class fitness center and yoga studio, and for all your hair, beauty and nail needs there's The Salon at Mandarin Oriental.